23004513/AOA-Java-M14/EX NO 4B - Frog Jump - Dynamic Programming.md

 A single integer – number of distinct ways to reach step n.

 ## Algorithm
-1. Start and read the number of steps n.
+1.Start and read the number of steps n.

 2.If n <= 1, there is only one way to reach the top.